Ease Stress with This Beginner's Guide to Meditation

 Begin with an open mind—free of judgment of yourself and your thoughts.
 As your thoughts stray (as they do in those new to meditation), just bring your focus back to your breath.
 You’ll find that your focus gets better with a regular meditation practice.

-I like to tell beginners to start with guided meditation, such as the class I teach at Virtua’s William G. Rohrer Center for HealthFitness called Mindful Stretch.
+If you're a beginner, you may want to start with guided meditation class.
 A class setting prevents the distractions that can pop up at home and helps you focus on the instructor’s voice.
 When you’re ready to take it to the next level, you'll be able to meditate anywhere.

 Finding a practice you enjoy